COS301-SE-2024/WorkWise-Central/docs/database/DatabaseDocument.md

 The Job entity stores details about various jobs.
 - **id (Primary Key)**: A unique identifier for the job.
 - **clientId**: A reference to the client associated with the job.
-- **assignedEmployees**: A list of employee IDs assigned to the job.
+- **assignedEmployees**: A list of employee Ids assigned to the job.
 - **scheduledDateTime**: The scheduled date and time for the job.
 - **status**: The current status of the job (e.g., pending, in progress, completed).
-- **inventoryUsed**: A list of inventory items used in the job, including item IDs and quantities.
+- **inventoryUsed**: A list of inventory items used in the job, including item Ids and quantities.
 - **jobDetails**: Detailed information about the job, including description, notes, address, and images.
 - **clientFeedback**: Feedback from the client, including job rating, customer service rating, and comments.